 Guide for use: This metadata item is usually used to record residency status of the person who provides most care to the person.
 If a client has both a co-resident (e.g. a spouse) and a visiting carer (e.g. a daughter or son), the coding response should be related to the carer who provides the most significant care and assistance related to the client's capacity to remain living at home.
 The expressed views of the client and/or their carer(s) or significant other should be used as the basis for determining this.

 Collection methods: This item can be collected when either the carer or the person being cared for is the client of an agency.
 Agencies may be required to collect this item at the beginning of each service episode.
-Agencies should also assess the currency of this information at subsequent assessments or reassessments.
+Agencies should also assess the currency of this information at subsequent assessments or re-assessments.
 Some agencies may record this information historically so that they can track changes over time.
 Historical recording refers to the practice of maintaining a record of changes over time where each change is accompanied by the appropriate date.

-This item helps to establish a profile of the characteristics of informal carers and as such increases knowledge about the dynamics and patterning of the provision of informal care.
+Comments: This item helps to establish a profile of the characteristics of informal carers and as such increases knowledge about the dynamics and patterning of the provision of informal care.
 In particular, whether the informal carer lives with the person for whom they care or not is one indication of the level of informal support available to clients and of the intensity of care provided by the carer.

-This data element can be used to identify whether the carer is a co-resident carer (as per the Australian Bureau of Statistics Survey of Disability, Ageing and Carers) and thereby facilitates comparisons with population estimates of the number of informal carers who are also co-resident carers.
+This data element can be used to identify whether the carer is a co- resident carer (as per the Australian Bureau of Statistics Survey of Disability, Ageing and Carers) and thereby facilitates comparisons with population estimates of the number of informal carers who are also co-resident carers.
 This is important in the estimation of need for services.

-Submitting organisation: Australian Institute of Health and Welfare Origin: Home and Community Care (HACC) Data Dictionary Version 1.0, 1998 Relational attributes Related metadata references: Supersedes Carer co-residency, version 1, DE, NCSDD, NCSIMG, Superseded 01/03/2005.pdf (16.77 KB) Implementation in Data Set Specifications: Commonwealth State/Territory Disability Agreement NMDS - 1 July 2006 Community services, Standard 27/04/2007
+Submitting organisation: Australian Institute of Health and Welfare Origin: Home and Community Care (HACC) Data Dictionary Version 1.0, 1998 Relational attributes Related metadata references: Supersedes Carer co-residency , version 1, DE, NCSDD, NCSIMG, Superseded 01/03/2005.pdf (16.8 KB) Implementation in Data Set Specifications: Commonwealth State/Territory Disability Agreement NMDS (July 2008) Community services, Superseded 11/11/2009 Commonwealth State/Territory Disability Agreement NMDS - 1 July 2006 Community services, Superseded 14/12/2008 Disability Services NMDS (July 2009) Community services, Standard 11/11/2009